 The garden is replete with underground pathways and tunnels.
 There are two initiatic wells, one unfinished.
 The initiatic well is a ‘subterranean tower’ that sinks 27 metres into the earth and is made accessible by a spiral staircase and underground pathway that connects it to the waterfall.
 The pamphlet describes it as, ‘the hallowed space, full of esoteric and alchemical associations, makes the relation between heaven and earth intensely felt’, whatever that means, it was pretty cool anyway.

 You can either take a bus or tuktuk for the above mentioned destinations or walk along the road or you can take a stunning path via Vila Sassetti.
-There are few tourists on this beautiful path and should not be missed if you are visiting Sintra.
+There are few tourists on this beautiful path and should not be missed, and this is why I decided to include it in my travel guide to Sintra.
 There are some steep steps along the way if you start the climb from the old town.
 You can also take the trail from the gardens of Pena Palace.
 I took this trail to the Moorish castle.
 I then visited the Pena Palace and gardens and took the trail back to the old town.

 Park of Pena: 1850 metres (45 minutes)